Micropia, a museum of microbes located in the heart of Amsterdam, uses art to address the big knowledge gap between science and the general public.

 With living pieces and plenty of interactive installations, these are the kind of questions that the museum answers to curious visitors of all ages.

-Despite the overwhelming numbers of microorganisms that exist, this artistic space has somehow managed to include info and fun facts about all types of microbes, from bacteria and algae to the popular tardigrades or water bears: cute superhero organisms that can even survive in space.
+What impressed me was that despite the overwhelming numbers of microorganisms that exist, this artistic space has somehow managed to include info and fun facts about all types of microbes, from bacteria and algae to the popular tardigrades or water bears — cute superhero organisms that can even survive in space.
+It’s just great to see science and art come together like this to make these exciting topics accessible to everyone.

 All media from Micropia